Getting Started

 XKB_DEFAULT_LAYOUT=se

-See further details, see docs/environment and xkeyboard-config(7).
+See further details, see environment and xkeyboard-config(7).

-Step 2 - Add some items to the root-menu
+Step 2 - Set some keybinds

 <?xml version="1.0" ?>